Registration frequently asked questions

 Only financial aid that has been awarded will be included in a payment plan.

 Aid that is estimated or pending will not be included.

 I received an eRegistration Failure message stating that I was not registered.

 Unless you have enough financial aid to cover your entire balance, or you pay in full, you are required to set up a payment plan to complete the registration process.
 Making a partial payment without completing a payment plan does not complete your registration, and you are not registered.

 If you do not want to set up a payment plan, you must pay your account balance in full.

 I tried to drop/withdraw from my class and received a message that stated

 this option isn't currently available.

-You may drop classes in CougarTrack by selecting the Registration link under the heading Academics>Registration and clicking the clink for the Register and Drop Sections.
-The drop period normally ends on the first business day of the 2nd week of classes.
+You may drop classes in CougarTrack by selecting the Registration link under the heading Academics>Registration and clicking the link for the Register and Drop Sections.
+The drop period normally ends on the first business day of the second week of classes.
 After the drop period has ended you may submit a Course Withdrawal Form through the sixth week of class.
 The Course Withdrawal form is located in CougarTrack under the heading Academics, then select the Registration link, and click on Course Withdrawal Form.
 Course Withdrawal Forms are processed manually by a campus staff member during regular business hours.